singularhum/dealsFeedCanada/README.md

 - [RFD Freebies](https://forums.redflagdeals.com/freebies-f12/?sk=tt&rfd_sk=tt&sd=d) - Freebies forum on RFD
 - [Steam](https://store.steampowered.com/) - Free to keep Steam games (does not include free-to-play or free weekend games)
 - [~~Ubisoft~~](https://store.ubisoft.com) - Currently not available (untested as there hasn't been a free game in awhile)
-- [Unreal Engine Marketplace](https://www.unrealengine.com/marketplace/) - Free assets for the Unreal Engine
+- [Unreal Engine Marketplace](https://www.unrealengine.com/marketplace/) - Free monthly assets for the Unreal Engine

 \* IndieGala blocks IPs from Google Cloud so this currently uses an alternative source which can be quite delayed.